9Bakabaka/StarLightTeaHouseBot/README.md

 This is a telegram bot developed for StarLight Tea house.

 [README](README.md) | [中文文档](README_zh.md)
+Chinese document is maintained by [BiancoCat](https://github.com/BiancoCat) and may not be up-to-date.

 # Usage:
 ### Most of the functions can be toggled in main()